simonewebdesign/simonewebdesign/source/_posts/2014-12-01-making-a-game-from-scratch-in-html5.md

 What should happen when the ball touches one of the paddles?
 Fundamentally the same thing explained above: it should bounce away, reflecting on the paddle's surface (and to do this we invert the Y speed).
 But how do we actually check if they are **colliding**?

 The most common kind of collision detection is called **AABB - Axis-Aligned Bounding Boxes**.
 You can find plenty of resources around the Web explaining how this technique works, so I won't talk about it (have a quick search for *"AABB collision detection"*, or just keep reading).
-As <a href="http://en.wikipedia.org/wiki/Linus_Torvalds" rel="external nofollow">Linus Torvalds</a> once said,
+As <a href="http://en.wikipedia.org/wiki/Linus_Torvalds" rel="external">Linus Torvalds</a> once said,

 > “Talk is cheap.
 Show me the code.”